alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-sre.md

 + where `<SHM ID>` is the [management environment ID](how-to-deploy-shm.md#management-environment-id) for this SRE
 + where `<SRE ID>` is the [secure research environment ID](#secure-research-environment-id) for this SRE

+This will apply the locked-down network settings which will restrict access into/out of this SRE.

 ## :fire_engine: 11.
 Configure firewall